microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 While microCT imaging allows for non-destructive, fully 3D imaging of dental research samples with implants, such imaging is a challenging task due to the presence of these metal parts with high density and X-ray absorption within the samples.
 A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
 For distinguishing the vasculature from both the metal implants and the mineralized bone tissue, the vasculature has to be instilled with a suitable contrast agent.
-The X-ray absorption characteristics of µAngiofil make it possible to visualize and distinguish between soft tissue, bone tissue, contrast agent-filled vessels as well as metal implants according.
+The X-ray absorption characteristics of µAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels as well as metal implants.
 We imaged an µAngiofil-instilled minipig hemimandibula with a SKYSCAN 2214 (Fig. @fig:6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 µA.
-The X-rays were filtered by 1 mm of copper prior to incidence onto the sample.
+The X-rays were filtered by 1 mm of copper.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.18° and 4 projections being averaged for noise reduction.
 Each projection image with a size of 2929 x 1944 pixels was exposed for 1080 ms.
 This resulted in an isometric voxel size of 8 µm.

-In the resulting tomographic datasets these regions of interest can easily be distinguished based on to their gray values ranges, as shown in Fig. @fig:6, Panel C.
+In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. @fig:6, Panel C.
 Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D) is enabled without requiring a decalcification step.

 ![**microangioCT of the peri-implant vasculature of a minipig mandibula.**